aryav-hash/Javascript-Projects/README.md

 # Javascript-Projects
-These are projects done on freecodecamp's learn introductory javascript course.
+These are general javascripts projects.